wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-discover/includes/setup-privacy.md

 ![Customer-specific controls](../media/customer-specific-controls.png)

-- Scope of population (with the option to exclude sensitive groups)
+- Scope of population (with the option to exclude sensitive groups).
-- Analyst access to Workplace Analytics and access to specific population scopes
+- Analyst access to Workplace Analytics and access to specific population scopes.
-- Access to email and meeting subject lines
+- Access to email and meeting subject lines.
-- Rule out all meetings and emails by keywords (in subject lines) that you deem sensitive
+- Rule out all meetings and emails by keywords (in subject lines) that you deem sensitive.
-- Specific individuals or domains
+- Specific individuals or domains.
-- Organizational attributes loaded
+- Organizational attributes loaded.

 With Workplace Analytics, the objective is not to examine individual activity, but to recognize group level trends happening in your organization.
 The app looks at header level metadata—no content, such as body of emails, email attachments, or anything considered sensitive in nature.